AvaProtocol/OAK-docs/_docs/automation-time-js-sdk.md

 tags: [api, time, triggers, js, sdk]
 ---

 This is the documentation for the Javascript SDK for the Time Trigger blockchain APIs.
-You can find the SDK here: https://github.com/OAK-Foundation/OAK-JS-SDK.
+You can find the SDK [here](https://github.com/OAK-Foundation/OAK-JS-SDK).

 ## SDK docs